Universitätssiegel

 als_demo

 This phenomenon was initially described by Wiedemann and Schmidt in 1895.
 According to the current, simplified understanding of LL mechanisms (see Fig. 2) proposed by Atari in 1980, when an alkali halide crystal comes into contact with a solvent (such as water), it releases a hydrated electron (e-aq) from an F-center (the defect that captured the electron).
-Subsequently, the rapid recombination of the hydrated electron, primarily with a V2-center, at the water-solid interface results in light emission, known as lyoluminescence (in Fig. 2 depicted as hν).
+Subsequently, the rapid recombination of the hydrated electron, primarily with a V2-center, at the solid-liquid interface results in light emission, known as lyoluminescence (in Fig. 2 depicted as hν).
 The typical shape of the LL signal (referred to as the LL glow curve) recorded with a photomultiplier tube in time is illustrated in Fig. 2, depicted in the graph on the left.
 The intensity of LL light increases proportionally with the radiation dose absorbed by the material after crystallization (see Fig. 2 graph on the right).
 This positive correlation between radiation dose and LL light emission makes crystal lattice defects suitable as natural ionizing radiation dosimeters.
 For instance, sodium chloride dissolved in pure water exhibits a saturation dose of approximately 10 kGy (Atari et al., 1973).
 Given realistic dose rates of about 4 Gy/ka (Han et al., 2014), the LL signal from sodium chloride minerals could potentially determine an age of up to 2.5 million years!

 als_demo